 How It Works

-The RTU at the water tank continuously transmits level information to a nearby cellular tower.
+The RTU at the water tank transmits level information to a nearby cellular tower.
 When the tank level is outside the user configurable level boundaries, a command is automatically sent to output relays on the same RTU or remote RTUs to energize pumps or valves and refill the tank.
 The Tank and Well software is offered in two packages.
 The first supports up to three pumps, and the second supports up to five pumps.
 RTUs may be connected to additional equipment such as chlorine monitors or other alarm inputs and can be solar powered.

 Real-time alarms notify operators of high or low tank levels, excessive pump starts, excessive pump runtimes, AC failure, low battery, and more.
-Positive relay feedback business logic can notify you to conditions such as “pump called to run but failed to run.”
+Positive relay feedback business logic can notify customers to conditions such as “pump called to run but failed to run.”
 A situation like this could be the result of a burned-out pump or tripped breaker.

 The web portal allows an operator with appropriate security credentials to adjust the pump on/off trigger levels and view current level readings.
 Trending graphs and reports are accessible on desktops and web-enabled devices such as desktop computers, smartphones, and tablets.

 Optimization and Money Saving Features

 The software includes an optional pump alternator feature which cycles through each well pump connected to a Tank and Well system.
-It can also be set up to evenly distribute pump runtimes across all wells or alternate the lead pump to favor the well that has had the least water production in the last 1–7 days.
+It can also be set up to evenly distribute pump runtimes across all wells or alternate the lead pump to favor the well that has had the least water production in the last one to seven days.

 Maximum runtimes can be set for each pump, and the system will alternate to the next pump once the maximum runtime is reached.
 This reduces the risk of damaging the water table by over-pumping.

-The off-peak force fill feature saves you money by filling your tank when electricity rates are lower than peak hour rates.
+The off-peak force fill feature saves money by filling the tank when electricity rates are lower than peak hour rates.